Responsive Web Design Lessons from ESPN

 3 Responsive Web Design Lessons from ESPN

-1. Clean & Modern UI: Compared to the 2009 site, the new ESPN.com features a clean, simple and modern user interface.
-The site’s feel and function is consistent across different devices and offers users a logical and engaging experience.
+1. Clean & Modern UI: Compared to the 2009 site, the new ESPN.com features a clean, simple, and modern user interface.
+The site’s feel and function are consistent across different devices and offer users a logical and engaging experience.

 2. Mobile-First & Fully Responsive: “From concept to design to implementation, we began with the mobile handset and worked outwards.”
 By building mobile-first, Ryan Spoon and the ESPN team planned content and layout to easily scale up to larger viewports, like desktops.
 This is much easier than the reverse option – a desktop design being reworked to fit smaller devices.

 3. Dynamic & Rich UX: As a sports media outlet, ESPN.com features rich content, including large images, video, personalization, and 3rd party social media integrations.
 These elements contribute to a rich user experience, one fully expected by ESPN.com users.
 Users easily access live updates and the latest news on their favorite teams from any device.
 Even on less powerful mobile devices, rich content on ESPN.com does not bog down performance.

 This last point is a big one.
 Modern web applications are feature-loaded and very heavy.
 Without proper optimization, the very elements designed to engage and delight users can become the culprits behind excruciatingly slow pages, especially on mobile.